A-Hebbes/blog2/README.md

 * [Credits](#credits)

 # Purpose
-The purpse of Book Blog is to share my passion for literature and reading.
+The purpose of Book Blog is to share my passion for literature and reading.
 The site aims to provide honest, insightful reviews of books so that others can make more informed choices of the books they wish to read.
 It is also an opportunity to build a community around reading, with users being able to comment on reviews.

 # Agile Development